This post contains affiliate links.

 This is what you need in your grocery kit:

-- Containers for liquid – narrow-necked jars for vinegar, oil, and large-mouthed jars for meat, butter.
+- Containers for liquid – narrow-necked jars for vinegar, oil, and large-mouthed jars for meat, and butter.

 - Bags for containing produce – cotton, mesh, or even pillowcase bags for fruit and vegetables.